Pawan6460/itsAuthentic/README.md

-// Just a read me
+// Just a read me beta